Flagellum

-Across the three domains of Bacteria, Archaea, and Eukaryota the flagellum has a different structure, protein composition, and mechanism of propulsion but shares the same function of providing motility.
+Across the three domains of Bacteria, Archaea, and Eukaryota, the flagellum has a different structure, protein composition, and mechanism of propulsion but shares the same function of providing motility.
 The Latin word flagellum means "whip" to describe its lash-like swimming motion.
 The flagellum in archaea is called the archaellum to note its difference from the bacterial flagellum.

 Eukaryotic flagella and cilia are identical in structure but have different lengths and functions.
 Prokaryotic fimbriae and pili are smaller, and thinner appendages, with different functions.
+Surface-attached cilia and flagella are used to swim or move fluid from one region to another.

 Types

 The three types of flagella are bacterial, archaeal, and eukaryotic.

 The flagella in eukaryotes have dynein and microtubules that move with a bending mechanism.
 Bacteria and archaea do not have dynein or microtubules in their flagella, and they move using a rotary mechanism.

 Other differences among these three types are: